 (3) states that if any Law is inconsistent with the provision of this Constitution, the Constitution shall prevail, and that other law shall to the extent of the inconsistency be void.

-I have told my fellow women at different fora that this is a battle that must be fought and given all it takes to win.
+I have told fellow women at different fora that this is a battle that must be fought and given all it takes to win.
 Unfortunately some of our women are also cut up in the stereotype- "we are not struggling for equality, just be fair a little to women" for this a little drop of water on their tongue is just enough, after all it's a man's world.
 Hell NO!
 Equality first then equity for balancing.

 EQUALITY/EQYITY